Menai High School

-Menai High School is a secondary school located in Illawong, a suburb in Sydney's Sutherland Shire, New South Wales, Australia.
+Menai High School is a secondary school in Illawong, a suburb in Sydney's Sutherland Shire.

 History

 Menai High School was opened in February 1988.
 Don Harwin was the first principal; after he retired in 1997, Edith McNally took over.
 She retired in 2015, and was succeeded by Barney Ellevsen.

 Curriculum

 Menai High school has a successful sporting background, with many teams participating in regional competitions.
 Other extracurricular activities supported by the school include an agricultural farm, debating, drama and music.

 The school has also participated in cultural celebration events, such as in 2006, when the Beverly Hills Intensive English centre visited Menai High School.
 As part of a cultural exchange program, the event, with performing arts exchanges and food stalls, ultimately aimed at addressing racism and tolerance.